-Categories can be used to organize the Gradebook in many different ways and for many different purposes.
-In some instances categories are required for configuring the Gradebook in certain ways.

-Some common ways to divide the Gradebook into categories include:
+Categories can be used to organize the gradebook in many different ways and for many different purposes.
+In some instances, categories are required for configuring the gradebook for specific uses.
+Common ways to divide the gradebook into categories include:

-- Activity type-This is almost always the categorization type used with a weighted Gradebook.
+- Activity type-This is almost always the categorization type used with a weighted gradebook.
 It allows you to group all like activity types together in one category with one aggregation method.
-For example, you could create a quiz category and put all your quizzes into it. - Time-You may want to group your class activities together according to the term in which they occur.
+For example, you could create a quiz category for all of your quizzes. - Time-You may want to group your class activities together according to the term in which they occur.
 For example, you could create two categories named Semester 1 and Semester 2. - Grade status-This method groups activities by those that have been graded and those that are not yet graded.
-This division helps students see an accurate grade at any given time, though it is not the only way to achieve this.
+This division helps students see an accurate grade at any given time, although it is not the only way to achieve this.

-When starting out with the Gradebook in a course, the only category will be the Course category, which is considered the parent category of any new categories you create.
+When starting out with the gradebook in a course, the only category will be the course category, which is considered the parent category of any new categories you create.
 You could potentially add subcategories, where you would need to assign one of your new categories as a parent.
-However, this is only recommended for those who are experienced with the Gradebook and how it functions.
+However, this is only recommended for those who are experienced with the gradebook and how it functions.